Chapter 8 : Year 1: The Brothers

 “It’s not like you have any alternatives,” McLaggen snorted.

 She interrupted herself when the door to the dressing room opened again.
 But it wasn’t Madame Hooch’s head that turned up in the doorway this time; it was a woman in her early thirties, who smiled apologetically when she realized that she had interrupted something.
 Her teeth were sharp white in contrast to her dark skin, and when she stepped into the room Ginny could see that she was both tall and athletic.
-She also realized that this was one of her childhood heroe - a person who had enriched her bedroom wall since she was a little girl, dressed in gold and dark green Quidditch robes.
+She also realized that this was one of her childhood heroes - the same woman who had decorated her bedroom wall since she was a little girl, dressed in gold and dark green Quidditch robes.
 It was Gwenog Jones, beater and captain of the Holyhead Harpies.

 Gwenog shook everyone’s hands.
 When she reached Ginny, she took a step forwards and mumbled:

 “So you’re captain, eh?
-I overheard your conversation before, and I must say that you handled it well.
+I could not help but overhear your conversation before, and I must say that you are handling it well.
 Don’t let anyone walk over you.”
 She winked at her before raising her voice, so that everyone would hear.
 “Good luck out there.
 I played for Ravenclaw when I went to Hogwarts, but I’ve always enjoyed watching Slytherin get clobbered.”

 “Harry, Ron!”
-Kingsley threw the door to Mad-Eye’s old office open and startled Harry and Ron, who had spent the last couple of hours reading yet another chapter of An Auror’s guide to theoretical duel technique (“Who came up with this?
+Many miles south of the Hogwarts Quidditch pitch, Kingsley was just throwing the door to Mad-Eye’s old office open and startling both Harry and Ron, who had spent the last couple of hours reading yet another chapter of An Auror’s Guide to Theoretical Duelling Techniques (“Who came up with this?
 Umbridge?”
 Ron had muttered when Seyrod had handed them the books that morning.)
-Now, they lifted their heads from their books, surprised to see the Minister of Magic, whom they had barely exchanged one word with since had had assumed office.
+Now, they lifted their heads from their books, surprised to see the Minister of Magic, whom they had barely exchanged one word with since had had assumed office, standing in their doorway, breathing heavily as though he had been running.
 He was dressed in his usual midnight blue robes with embroidery of golden thread, and he seemed very stressed.
 “Come with me,” he ordered, and the two young men gladly left their work and hurried after him.
 He almost ran towards the head office of the department while he continued speaking.

 “We have received a new tip about the whereabouts of the Lestrange brothers,” he told them.
 “As you know, they’ve been spotted here and there lately – at first they seemed to linger around London, but then they headed farther north.
 It wasn't until the tip we got today, however, that we realised that they appear to be moving towards Hogwarts.”